MoatLab/FEMU/docs/devel/testing.rst

 ``--enable-gcov`` option and build.
 Then run ``make check`` as usual.

-If you want to gather coverage information on a single test the ``make clean-coverage`` target can be used to delete any existing coverage information before running a single test.
+If you want to gather coverage information on a single test the ``make clean-gcda`` target can be used to delete any existing coverage information before running a single test.

-You can generate a HTML coverage report by executing ``make coverage-report`` which will create ./reports/coverage/coverage-report.html.
-If you want to create it elsewhere simply execute ``make /foo/bar/baz/coverage-report.html``.
+You can generate a HTML coverage report by executing ``make coverage-html`` which will create ``meson-logs/coveragereport/index.html``.

 Further analysis can be conducted by running the ``gcov`` command directly on the various .gcda output files.
 Please read the ``gcov``